Do You Know the Donut Man?

 GR: What do they ask you?

 DM: They ask me how I do it and I talk to them.
 But often they say, “No, I can’t do that.”
 So I say, “You can’t afford not to do that!”
 A lot of them don’t do the research.
 They’re on the wrong side of the street.
-They’re building walk-in types but there are no customers.
+They’re building walk-in types, but there are no customers.
 There are a lot of factors that impact their business.
 Maybe there are too many donut shops in the area.
-When we started in this town there were about 4 donut shops in the area.
+When we started in this town, there were about four donut shops in the area.
 You have to figure out what to do.
 A lot of times they only bake once a day because they close.
-If you’re there and they bake at 2 o’clock and close at 10, 11, or 4, then those donuts end up getting pretty old.
-Especially if you don’t use preservatives.
+If you’re there and they bake at two a.m. and close at 10, 11, or four p.m., then those donuts end up getting pretty old, especially if you don’t use preservatives.
 The time of day also impacts the donuts.

 GR: Tell me about Elvis!

 DM: Elvis is an interesting story.
 Elvis doesn’t go anywhere.
 He doesn’t go to any restaurants.
 My wife was at the window and this customer came in every so often.
 She knew who he was.
 One day, he parked in front and she said, “I really like your car!”
 It was a green Mercedes convertible.
 He said, “Elvis gave it to me.”
 She was quiet and said, “Elvis gave it to you?”
 He said, “Yeah.
 I don’t eat your donuts.
 He does.
 He eats your raspberry donuts, all the time!”
 He pulled out his wallet and showed us a picture of Elvis eating our donuts.
 She asked, “What do you do?”
 He said, “I’m his karate teacher.
 He comes down to Glendora or I go up to his place.”
 He showed us pictures of him training Elvis.
-But later on, we found out Elvis fired him because he told him to stop taking prescription drugs.
-Elvis was getting overweight.
-He told him it’ll kill him.
+But later on, we found out Elvis fired him because the man told Elvis to stop taking prescription drugs.
+Elvis was getting overweight, and it was going to kill him.
 There must have been two or three other guys who told him to stop taking drugs.

 GR: This is late career Elvis then.